Welcome to my website!

 I’m a professional writer and storyteller based in beautiful Madison, Wisc.
 I would like this website to serve as a portfolio of my work, so please have a look around and hopefully, you’ll enjoy all of the articles, videos, photos, and comics I have up!

-Since September 2019, I’ve worked as the science writer at the Waisman Center, a research facility that is dedicated to the study of neurodegenerative and developmental disorders.
+I currently work as a technical writer for Aldevron, a Danaher company that that manufactures the source material used to create sometimes life-saving medications and vaccines.
+From September 2019 to May 2021, I worked as the science writer at the Waisman Center, a research facility that is dedicated to the study of neurodegenerative and developmental disorders.
 I received my master’s degree in Life Sciences Communication from the University of Wisconsin-Madison in May 2019 where I focused my studies on communicating environmental issues and medicine.

 For three semesters of grad school, I was a teaching assistant for the course LSC 100: Science & Storytelling, an experience that I really loved.
 I enjoyed getting to know my students and cultivating a sense of community in a room of people from many different backgrounds.
 It also served as a great opportunity to improve my public speaking skills.
 The text for this class, The Immortal Life of Henrietta Lacks by Rebecca Skloot, is one of the main reasons I’ve chosen to pursue a career in science writing.
 (Other inspirations include Carl Sagan and Mary Roach.)